 For example, in the case of McMillan v U.S., our office went to federal court and secured a multi-million dollar recovery against the U.S. Forest Service based on its logging contract with Mr. McMillan’s employer, from whom we also recovered a traditional multi-million dollar Montana work comp benefit after Mr. McMillan was rendered paraplegic in a logging accident.
 We spent more than a decade to ensure that Mr. McMillan and his family could be made whole as best as possible after his workplace injury.

 Occupational Disease / Worker’s Compensation Cases:

 McGarvey Law has prevailed in a number of precedent-setting occupational disease cases.
-We have established law that guides which employer is liable for an occupational disease claim, and we have particular experience in claims pertaining to asbestos exposure in Libby, Montana.
+We have established law that guides which employer is liable for an occupational disease claim in cases in which there are multiple employers.
+We have particular experience in claims pertaining to asbestos exposure in Libby, Montana.

 Rosling v.
 Associated Loggers Exchange, 2019 MTWCC 5

 The decedent was exposed to Libby asbestos for most of his life and diagnosed with asbestos-related disease almost seven years before working for Respondent’s insured.
 However, his condition was stable and he continued to work as a logger.
 After beginning to work for Respondent’s insured, where he suffered a significant exposure to Libby asbestos, decedent’s ARD significantly and rapidly worsened and he ultimately had to quit his job because he could no longer physically perform it.
 Prior to his death, he filed an OD claim, contending that his ARD was an OD and that he was last injuriously exposed to the hazard of his OD while employed at Respondent’s insured.
 Respondent asserts that Petitioner did not timely file his claim.
 In the alternative, Respondent asserts that Petitioner’s employment for its insured did not cause his OD.